 The IMDS was developed by seven auto manufacturers (including Ford) in 1997 to handle the tracking, review and reporting of all vehicle components and service parts from all suppliers.
 Thirty-nine companies globally are now official members.
 The IMDS is a Web-based system used internationally by suppliers to report on the substances and materials contained in parts for our vehicles.
-Ford has cooperated with other automakers to align reporting requirements for restricted substances and materials of concern and target them for elimination.
+Ford has cooperated with other automakers to align reporting requirements for restricted substances and to analyze the data provided.
+This helps us to identify substances and materials of concern and target them for elimination.
 Ford is also leveraging the IMDS to identify risks associated with conflict minerals and other critical raw materials.